Hannibal Directive: The Hannibal Directive

-Although Israeli officials insist that the directive's name was a random computer-generated designation, many observers do not find this convincing.
-The historic Carthaginian general Hannibal is said to have preferred suicide by poison, rather than being taken prisoner by his Roman enemies.
+The origin of the name is uncertain.
+Israeli officials insisted that the directive's name was a random computer-generated designation; however, Hannibal, the Carthaginian general, is said to have preferred suicide by poison rather than being taken prisoner by his Roman enemies.

 According to statements by several Israeli officials, the aim of the directive is to prevent the capture of an IDF soldier by enemy forces, even by risking the soldier's life or the lives of scores of non-Israeli civilians.
 Israeli spokespersons claim that IDF forces are forbidden to attempt to kill a captured soldier, rather than having him captured.
 Many testimonies from IDF soldiers and other sources contradict this claim and suggest that the IDF in practice adheres to the principle that a dead soldier is better than a captive soldier.

-According to the directive, once it has been declared by a field officer, Israeli forces are to open fire on enemy forces carrying away an IDF prisoner.
-Vehicles suspected of removing such a prisoner from the battlefield may thus be attacked, even at the risk of harming, or even killing, the abductee himself.
+According to the directive, once it had been declared by a field officer, Israeli forces were to open fire on enemy forces carrying away an IDF prisoner.
+Vehicles suspected of removing such a prisoner from the battlefield could thus be attacked, even at the risk of harming, or even killing, the abductee himself.
 According to some interpretations, this includes even firing missiles from attack helicopters or firing tank shells at suspected escaping vehicles.

-Amos Harel of Haaretz wrote in November 2011 that the Hannibal directive was suspended for a time "due to opposition from the public and reservist soldiers" but was revised and reinstated by IDF Chief-of-Staff Benny Gantz after the abduction of Gilad Shalit in June 2006.
+Amos Harel of Haaretz wrote in November 2011 that the Hannibal Directive was suspended for a time "due to opposition from the public and reservist soldiers" but was revised and reinstated by IDF Chief-of-Staff Benny Gantz after the abduction of Gilad Shalit in June 2006.
 The revised order stated that IDF commanders may take whatever action is necessary, even at the risk of endangering the life of an abducted soldier, to foil an abduction, but it does not allow them to kill an abducted Israeli soldier.
-The new directive gave local field commanders the right to invoke Hannibal and take action, without waiting for superior officers' confirmation.
+The post-2006 version gave local field commanders the right to invoke Hannibal and take action, without waiting for superior officers' confirmation.

 Former head of Israeli military intelligence (1974–1978) Shlomo Gazit criticised the fact that a low level officer ("a corporal") could invoke the Hannibal Directive, with such potentially far reaching consequences.
-The invokation of the Hannibal directive in the 2006 Hezbollah cross-border raid had far-reaching consequences.
-An IDF tank sent in pursuit of the abductors was blown to pieces, killing its crew.
+The invocation of the Hannibal Directive in the 2006 Hezbollah cross-border raid had far-reaching consequences.
+An IDF tank sent in pursuit of the abductors was attacked, killing its crew.
 Attempts to rescue the bodies of the tank crew led to further IDF losses.
-By the time the Israeli government convened to decide how to respond to the attack, Israel - according to Gazit - "was already at war".
+By the time the Israeli government convened to decide how to respond to the attack, Israel – according to Gazit – "was already at war".

-The Hannibal Directive was officially cancelled in 2016, but a new directive was introduced in its place.
-Very little is known about its present content or even if it is still called the Hannibal Directive.